bighneshpati/OpsLyft/README.md

 # OpsLyft Asssignment for Internship

-Develop a simple CI/CD pipeline which builds a docker container and runs it on AWS ECS which is configured for autoscaling and load-balancing.
+Developed a simple CI/CD pipeline which builds a docker container ,lint the code and runs it on AWS ECS which is configured for autoscaling and load-balancing.

 Here app.py is the flask Application which has to be deployed in the AWS ECS server.